Pope Celestine V

 He was elected pope in the Catholic Church's last non-conclave papal election, ending a two-year impasse.
-Among the few edicts of his to remain in force was the confirmation of the right of the pope to resign; nearly all of his other official acts were annulled by his successor, Boniface VIII.
+Among the few edicts of his to remain in force is the confirmation of the right of the pope to resign; nearly all of his other official acts were annulled by his successor, Boniface VIII.
 On 13 December 1294, a week after issuing the decree, Celestine resigned, stating his desire to return to his humble, pre-papal life.
 He was subsequently imprisoned by Boniface in the castle of Fumone in the Lazio region, in order to prevent his potential installation as antipope.
-He died in prison on 19 May 1296 at the age of 81.
+He died in prison on 19 May 1296.

 Celestine was canonized on 5 May 1313 by Pope Clement V. No subsequent pope has taken the name Celestine.

 Early life

-Pietro Angelerio was born to parents Angelo Angelerio and Maria Leone in a town called Sant'Angelo Limosano, in the Kingdom of Sicilia (Sicily).
-Sant'Angelo Limosano is now part of Provincia di Campobasso, in Molise, Italy.
+Pietro Angelerio was born to Angelo Angelerio and Maria Leone in the rural region of Molise, in the Kingdom of Sicily.
+The exact village is believed to be Sant'Angelo Limosano, now part of the province of Campobasso in Italy.
+His father died when Pietro was five or six, leaving him the second-youngest of seven sons to have survived infancy, of twelve total born to Maria.